linode/docs/docs/security/visualize-server-security-with-the-elk-stack.md

 ## Connect The Elastic Stack With The Wazuh API
 <!---
 COPY EDITOR: Changes requested from A. Lescher, as this section does not quite work.
+This section can also be cut, as it is not necessary to complete the guide.
+Leaving in as a comment for editorial feedback.

 This section ties everything together with the Wazuh API

 ### Configure Web Hosting